dj10dj100/what_browser/README.md

 }
 ```

-#If the browser is desktop:
+#If the Browser is desktop:

 ```javascript
 if(what.device.isDesktop() == true){